-There's a reason tigers are a common symbol of power and protection in various Asian cultures: They're compelling and charismatic creatures that lead solitary lives but seem ferocious all the same.
+There's a reason tigers are a common symbol of power in various Asian cultures: They're charismatic creatures that lead solitary lives but seem ferocious all the same.

 Given our fascination with them, we know a fair bit about tigers, but there's always more to learn about these felines.

 1. Tigers are old, at least on a human scale.
 The oldest known tiger ancestor, the Longdan tiger (Panthera zdanskyi) dates back some 2.15 million to 2.55 million years.
 According to researchers, the remains of the tiger, found in China's Gansu Province, "is morphologically surprisingly similar to extant tigers," albeit it with some differences in head and teeth size.
 It's likely, then, that the Longdan tiger is located relatively far away on the family tree from tiger species still in existence today.